Bold and warlike, Edward was Robert Bruce’s only surviving younger brother and heir to the throne.

 A veteran fighter, Edward was a key figure in the desperate years of guerrilla combat before Bannockburn, besieging and capturing a number of castles in western Scotland.
-After the slaughter of his three brothers and humiliating capture of his mother and sisters by the English, the conflict had a keenly-felt personal edge.
+After the slaughter of his three brothers and capture of his sisters by the English, the conflict had a keenly-felt personal edge.

 Edward commanded one of the three divisions of Bruce’s army.
 He led a tight-packed schiltron of spearmen who saw off the English vanguard on 23 June.